Winnifred Wygal: Personal life

 Wygal maintained a life deeply entwined with her Christian faith, her work with the YWCA, and relationships with women.
 Her diaries describe a lifelong effort to try and understand her own spiritual and emotional commitments, with her romantic relationships being grounded in her theological belief in God’s boundless love.
 Wygal had romantic relationships with women, including her travel companion Ruth Fertig, Helen Price, Jane, Leslie, and a longterm but not exclusive connection with Frances Perry.
 Her relationship with Frances Perry was one of closeness and tension.
 She described her connection with Perry as “nothing abnormally erotic but natural, spontaneous, tender.”
 However, at times Perry’s belief in celibacy conflicted with Wygal’s belief that deep spiritual connections between women could involve physical contact.
 Despite this, Perry was still seen as an emotional anchor in Wygal’s life.

 Wygal referred to her circle of romantic and emotional connections with other women as her “fold,” emphasizing her belief that loving multiple women didn’t contradict Christian principles.
 Wygal drew on biblical imagery to articulate her nonmonogamous affection and love towards women.
 She used imagery such as the Parable of the Lost Sheep, to emphasize her love, describing Perry as her “precious lamb” while also acknowledging her care for “other sheep not of this fold.”

 Additionally, Wygal’s travels shaped her emotionally.
 Her trips abroad created physical distance from her partners in the United States, which gave her space to reflect on her relationships.
 On her 1927 trip to India, she traveled with Ruth Fertig, a younger YWCA colleague.
 Fertig had previously accompanied Wygal in Hawaii, Japan, China, and the Philippines.
 Wygal considered her an intimate friend, and their companionship was central to her experience abroad, her presence offering her stability.
 Wygal often wrote about her in her diary, especially when contemplating connection, spirituality, and beauty.
 One night lying beneath the Taj Mahal, Wygal questioned the nature of their relationship: “Am I making it with Ruth?
 O not in the usual sense.
 We are very devoted.”
 She also writes of Frances Perry, “a Taj Mahal of life to me is Frances–always I adore her, remote Frances, who shows me my place.”

-Wygal died in 1972, at the age of 87, at her home in New York City.
+Wygal died of a heart attack in 1972, at the age of 87, at her home in New York City.
 Her papers and diaries are in the Schlesinger Library, and at Smith College.